faradayyg/shipment-monitor/README.md

 # Shipment
 This document describes the setup on an up to date macOS machine.
 If you need to work on a non-mac machine, please keep in mind that you'll need to adapt things to suit your needs in places.
-I reckon this would work as-is on a Linux machine.
+I reckon this should work as-is on a Linux machine.

 ## Prerequisites